 Sixteen years ago in late March, I signed up for an online class, Picture Spring with Tracey Clark, and it changed my world.
 I photographed prompts with my camera, shared in an online classroom and made new friends.
 Photography became my whole world, my passion, my purpose.
 It was an emotionally engaging experience.

-Two years ago, I met up with one of those friends in Berlin, and we discussed that experience–that awakening–and she compared it to a love affair, and I think that she’s right.
+Two years ago, I met up with one of those friends in Berlin, and we discussed that experience–that awakening–and she compared it to a love affair, and I think that she was right.
 After all, I once wrote this to describe my feelings about photography:

 “Last year I started thinking about my camera, this year I became serious.
 No longer just an instrument to document my travels, my camera has become a tool for documenting my life, my thoughts, my everyday actions.
 But most importantly, it has transformed my world from a place of often maddening frustration into a self-discovery of beauty, gratitude and wonder….I discovered my key, my sense of place in this world and my voice through the wondrous lens of my camera.”

 My friend and I discussed how we missed the love affair, how we mourned it.
-That initial thrill of excitement, that obsessive compulsion to learn everything, try everything, do everything discovering our craft was gone.
-That slow burn of longing, of creation vanished over time.
+That initial thrill of excitement, that obsessive compulsion to learn everything, try everything, do everything while discovering our craft was gone.
+That slow burn of longing, of creation, had vanished over time.
 We both wondered where, and why.

 And I miss it.
 I miss the buzz of possibility, the eagerness to edit beauty into being, the adventure of chasing down magnificent light.
 I miss it that part of my being.